 The Golden Door: Letters to America (2012), by A. A. Gill

 Anything and everything by A.A.
 Gill is - as far as I'm concerned - near flawless, be that his restaurant reviews (that rarely contained more than a paragraph or two about the actual restaurant), TV reviews or, of course, his travel writing.
-Original Travel had the great honour of sending him on two trips that he wrote up in typically beautiful style for the Times (The Turban Warrior, about a trip to Oman) and Vanity Fair (on Stockholm, available in his collection of travel writing A.A.
-Gill is Further Away) but my favourite is his book in praise of America - The Golden Door; Letter to America.
+Original Travel had the great honour of sending him on two trips that he wrote up in typically beautiful style for The Times (The Turban Warrior, about a trip to Oman) and Vanity Fair (on Stockholm, available in his collection of travel writing A.A.
+Gill is Further Away) but my favourite is his book in praise of America - The Golden Door: Letter to America.
 There's no denying Gill could be an ocean-going snob, and you'd imagine him having a healthy disdain for the USA, but this series of essays explores parts of America - both geographical and psychological - that reveal his deep love for, and understanding of, that extraordinary country.
-This love was in part instilled in Gill by his godfather Alistair Cooke, who presented the 15-minute radio show Letter from America (hence the book title) on the BBC for an astonishing 58 years.
-I would recommend that anyone visiting the US reads this book before they go.
+This love was in part instilled in Gill by his godfather Alistair Cooke, who presented the 15-minute radio show ‘Letter from America’ (hence the book title) on the BBC for an astonishing 58 years.
+I would recommend that anyone visiting the USA reads this book before they go.
 It will almost certainly engender a newfound respect and understanding of a country that has so influenced our world.

 The Great Railway Bazaar (1975), by Paul Theroux

-Not a particularly original choice (many of these aren't, admittedly, but they are classics for a reason) but The Great Railway Bazaar remains one of the great travelogues of all time.
+Not a particularly original choice for a list of the best travel writing to include (many of these aren't, admittedly, but they are classics for a reason) but The Great Railway Bazaar remains one of the great travelogues of all time.
 The premise itself was beautiful in its simplicity: 'it was my intention to board every train that chugged into view from Victoria Station in London to Tokyo Central, and to come back again via the Trans-Siberian Express', and Theroux's love of trains chimes with our own Original Travel belief that this is the most civilised of all forms of travel.
 We couldn't put it quite as eloquently as American-born Theroux, though, in one of the finest of all opening sentences.
 'Ever since childhood, when I lived within earshot of the Boston and Maine, I have seldom heard a train go by and not wished I was on it.'
 But as so often in travel writing, it's the people and not the places that shine.
 As Theroux again puts so well.
 'I sought trains.
 I found passengers.'

 In Patagonia (1977), by Bruce Chatwin